 Follow the scallop shell signs and yellow arrows – the official signs of the Santiago the Compostela pilgrimage and they will bring you right to the heart of the city where you can easily find the church.

 Also, many other pilgrims and travelers will go there so following them can save you time (if not sure, ask them or check google maps).

 What souvenirs to buy in Santiago de Compostela?

 The scallop shells or jewelry in the shape of a scallop, T-shirts, a figurine of St. James, silver earrings or pendants, or Almond Cake known as Tarta de Santiago are the perfect gifts from your travels or pilgrimage.
 But, it all depends on your personal preference so pick anything you like.

 We visited this city on our trip across Spain.
 It was a Tuesday shortly after 10:30 am when we arrived and we barely found an empty spot to park our car.
-We then walked to the old town without having any plan, just to see the cathedral.
+We then walked to the old town without having any plans, just to see the cathedral.

 By the time we arrived, there must have been at least 300 people in a queue to go inside.
 After talking to one of the workers we learned that we won’t be able to make it to the mass (we had no knowledge about it until he told us) so we visited the tomb only.
-Due to the number of people there the visit was limited to only a few seconds barely a minute.
+Due to the number of people there, the visit was limited to only a few seconds barely a minute.

-Like I have mentioned the streets were packed around noon and so were the restaurants.
+As I have mentioned the streets were packed around noon and so were the restaurants.
 For the mass, I believe you have to queue for hours to get in so be prepared for that and come early.